Soka University of America: Aliso Viejo

-In 1995, the institution bought 103 acre of rough-graded property for $25 million in Aliso Viejo, located in southern Orange County, California.
-It then spent $225 million to build the first 18 buildings of the new campus, which opened to 120 first year undergraduate students on 24 August 2001.
+In 1995, the institution bought 103 acre of rough-graded property for $25 million in Aliso Viejo, California, located in southern Orange County.
+It then spent $265 million to build the first 18 buildings of the new campus, which opened to 120 first year undergraduate students on 24 August 2001.
 The architecture was designed in a style resembling an Italian hillside village in Tuscany, with red-tiled roofs, stonework, and earth colors.
 Three academic buildings were named after the founder and Sōka Gakkai's third president Daisaku Ikeda and his wife, Kaneko Ikeda; 20th−century peace activists Linus Pauling and Eva Helen Pauling; and Mohandas Gandhi and Kasturba Gandhi.
 An additional academic building dedicated in 2012 was named after Nobel Peace Laureate Wangari Maathai.

 Since August 2007 the Aliso Viejo campus has been the home for all of SUA's graduate, undergraduate, and research programs.
 The Aliso Viejo campus is bordered on three sides by Aliso and Wood Canyons Wilderness Park encompassing a 4000 acre county wildlife sanctuary.

-In 2017, Soka University of America began construction on two new residential halls and a new science building.
-Each new residence hall houses 50 people, allowing the campus to expand its student population by 100.
-The science hall is the home of the new Life Sciences Concentration, which allows undergraduates to complete pre-med requirements and study topics related to biology, medicine, and health.
-Both projects were completed by Fall 2020.

-Ultimately, Soka University of America plans to build additional residence halls, academic buildings and expanded dining facilities to accommodate up to a maximum of ~1,000 students in total.

 Academics

-SUA has an 8:1 student/faculty ratio and an average class size of 12.